chuckstack/chuckstack.github.io/src-ls/blog-rsync-net.md

 **Problem #2:** Many backup solutions do not include immutable data feature as an easy and default option.
 If the backed up data is not immutable, we cannot trust it.

+**Problem #3:** Just because you use good backup tools does not mean you have a good disaster recovery solution.
+Creating simple but proven/validated disaster recovery systems is difficult.

 ## Why We Love rsync.net

 Here is why we love rsync.net: